-- Headlamp: Nitecore NU25 (with the stock strap it’s 54 gram = 1.9 oz = 0.12 lb // it’s 0.99 oz for headlamp only so you can switch out the straps if you really want to go UL)
+- Headlamp: Nitecore NU25 (with the stock strap it’s 54 gram = 1.9 oz = 0.12 lb // it’s 0.99 oz for headlamp only so you can switch out the straps if you really want to go UL) – it’s also rechargeable!

 - Other items for my pack weight which will vary per trip includes: down jacket, rain jacket, spoon, portable battery charger, Garmin Inreach Mini, bear canister and personal items

 - Total weight before my ‘other items’ is 120.95 oz = 7.56 lb

 The big 3 = shelter, sleep system, and backpack (or some people will say big 4 if you count sleeping bag and sleeping pad separately).